 In Buddhist teachings, human beings are presented as vulnerable and susceptible to experiencing pain and unhappiness.
 Buddhism teaches that to overcome these negative experiences, we must understand the origin of suffering.

-The goal of Buddhism is not to control cravings but rather to transform them and detach from them, and eventually experience happiness that is independent of them.
+The goal of Buddhism is not to control cravings or escape pain, but rather to transform and detach from cravings.
+Eventually, maybe one can experience happiness not derived from these cravings.

 Yoga has two main principles that align with Buddhism.
 First is the liberation from suffering.
 Second is clearing the mind of misconceptions, which reduces cravings and eventually helps one realize Atman, the yogic concept of the end of suffering.

 The fundamental themes of self-discipline, mindfulness, concentration and “being in the present” are common to Buddhism and yoga philosophy.